JeannotM/DynamicDifficulty/README.md

 - CAVESPIDER: 2
 - VINDICATOR: 3
 - WITCH
+- WITHER: 100
+- ENDER_DRAGON: 100
 - VILLAGER: 20

 # Blocks That Will Give Points From "block-mined" when mined: https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/Material.html
 blocks:
 - DIAMOND_ORE
 - EMERALD_ORE

+# Whether the Player Will Receive Affinity When Mining Blocks With Silk Touch
+silk-touch-allowed: false

 # whether to hook into some other plugins or not.
 (List may be expanded in the future)
 plugin-support: